S0852306/Surface-Fitting-Neural-Networks/README.md

 * More Details in MATLAB File Exchange : [Surface Fitting using Neural Networks](https://tinyurl.com/wre9r5uk)

 # User Guide
-"GeneralGuide.mlx" provide a general workflow and detailed instructions on configuring the solver.
+"GeneralGuide.mlx" provides a general workflow and detailed instructions on configuring the solver.
 If you are unfamiliar with numerical optimization or deep learning, you can use the following command to configure the solver automatically.

 ```